kaz-utashiro/Getopt-EX-autocolor/README.md

 Actual action is done by sub-module under [Getopt::EX::termcolor](https://metacpan.org/pod/Getopt::EX::termcolor), such as [Getopt::EX::termcolor::Apple\_Terminal](https://metacpan.org/pod/Getopt::EX::termcolor::Apple_Terminal).

-At this point, only terminal background color is supported.
-Each sub-module is expected to have `&brightness` function which returns integer value between 0 and 100.
-If the sub-module was found and `&brightness` function exists, its result is taken as a brightness of the terminal.
+Each sub-module is expected to have `&get_color` function which returns RGB value list between 0 and 65535.
+If the sub-module was found and `&get_color` function exists, its result with `background` parameter is taken as a background color of the terminal.

+Luminance is caliculated from RGB values by this equation and produces decimal value from 0 to 100.

+    ( 30 * R + 59 * G + 11 * B ) / 65535

-However, if the environment variable `TERM_BRIGHTNESS` is defined, its value is used as a brightness without calling sub-modules.
-The value of `TERM_BRIGHTNESS` is expected in range of 0 to 100.
+If the environment variable `TERM_LUMINANCE` is defined, its value is used as a luminance without calling sub-modules.
+The value of `TERM_LUMINANCE` is expected in range of 0 to 100.

+You can set `TERM_LUMINANCE` in you start up file of shell, like:

+    export TERM_LUMINANCE=`perl -MGetopt::EX::termcolor=luminance -e luminance`
+    : ${TERM_LUMINANCE:=100}

 # MODULE FUNCTION